open-gitops/project/TEAMS.md

 ## What and why

-Community interest in GitOps, the GitOps Working Group, and OpenGitOps project has continued to increase over the past several years.
+Community interest in GitOps, the GitOps Working Group (WG), and OpenGitOps project has continued to increase over the past several years.
 The WG is now large enough – and there are enough work products the group is committed to – that the project work can not all be organized within the all-group twice-monthly meeting.
 Often these areas of focus will be worked on by only a subset of the WG.
 Subgroups – or teams – have been a very functional solution to helping this work happen in a focused way while keeping the group on track.
 Every twice-monthly all-group meeting starts with a report by each of the teams, including new members.
 This could include you!

 ## Process